 Profound's second product, the Sonalleve® system, is CE marked in the EU for the treatment of uterine fibroids and palliative pain relief associated with metastases in bone and has also been approved by the regulatory body in China for non-invasive treatment of uterine fibroids.
+Late in 2020, Sonalleve® also received HDE (Humanitarian Device Exemption) approval from the FDA for the treatment of Osteoid Osteoma in the United States.
 The Sonalleve® system is compatible only with certain Philips MRI's.